Ashok1110/YOUTUBE-DATA-HARVESTING-AND-WAREHOUSING/README.md

   The YouTube Data Harvesting and Warehousing project consists of the following components:

-   •	**YouTube API Integration**: Integration with the YouTube API to fetch channel and video data based on the provided channel ID.
+   •	**YouTube API Integration**: Integration with the YouTube API to fetch channel,video and comment data based on the provided channel ID.

    •	**MongoDB**: Storage of the retrieved data in a MongoDB database, providing a flexible and scalable solution for storing unstructured and semi-structured data.